Dealing with fines

 If you choose a court hearing, we will withdraw the infringement notice.
 However, if the court finds you guilty, the amount you pay could be significantly more than your original fine.

-For example, the maximum penalty for an offence might be $30,475, even though the infringement fine you received was $2,438.
+- the maximum penalty for an offence might be $30,475, even though the infringement fine you received was $2,438; or

 You are responsible for getting your own legal advice.
 If you need any more information, visit the SPER website.